Neutronixy/holiday-booking-system/README.md

 # Holiday Booking System
-Design of a database for the package holiday booking system
+A showcase of a database used for holiday package reservations, built to resemble services like Jet2Holidays.

 phpMyAdmin SQL Dump
 version 5.2.0